KrithikaKannan17/GenMate/README.md

 📌 **Objective**

-GenConnect is a web application designed to foster meaningful connections between teenagers and senior citizens.
+GenMate is a web application designed to foster meaningful connections between teenagers and senior citizens.
 The platform enables skill-sharing, mentorship, and companionship, creating an enriching intergenerational experience.

 ---